 - Expo Hall: Both conferences will share an expo hall covering more than 120,000 square feet, which will offer at least 240 booth spaces and a Demo Theater featuring special vendor presentations.
 Genealogy Gems will have a booth there!

 - Research Opportunity: The Family History Library is the reason that Salt Lake City is the dream destination of genealogists everywhere.
 The library is a located in walking distance of the Salt Palace Convention Center and the four conference hotels.

 - Focus on Societies: Sessions on Wednesday, February 11, 2015 will give society leaders and volunteers ideas and tools to help societies promote themselves, increase membership, and develop sources of revenue.

-- Librarians’ Day: On Tuesday, August 26, 2014, ProQuest will sponsor a full-pre-conference day of sessions designed for librarians, archivists, and other information professionals serving family history researchers.
+- Librarians’ Day: On Tuesday, February 10, 2015, ProQuest will sponsor a full pre-conference day of sessions designed for librarians, archivists, and other information professionals serving family history researchers.

 I hope I’ll see YOU among the FGS/RootsTech crowds in Salt Lake City in February.
 Here are the presentations I’ll be giving: